 Built-in repository

 A retention policy can be applied to packages in the built-in Octopus package repository.
 By default, the policy is set to keep all packages indefinitely.
-This policy is separate from the release retention policy described above.
+This policy is separate from the release retention policy described above and can be configured in the built-in repository page.

 When configuring the repository retention policy, it’s also worth making note of your release retention policy settings too.
 When releases are deleted as a result of your release retention policy, then packages associated with those releases may become subject to cleanup by your repository policy.